 You'll likely find standing pools if not a running stream deeper in Lost Canyon.
 This riparian area attracts a good deal of wildlife, especially birds.
-High, colorful walls and a tall cottonwood-willow canopy offer shade and a nice photographic contrast.
+High walls and a tall cottonwood-willow canopy offer a good deal of shade.

 This is a tough scramble leading up to the divisive rim between Lost Canyon and Squaw Canyon.
 The going is steep and cairns may be tricky to see; proceed cautiously, especially with a large pack.

 The climb levels off on a sprawling slickrock bench for nearly .5 miles before making a steep descent into Squaw Canyon.
 The trail passes backcountry site SQ2 (5.7 miles) to the Squaw Canyon Trail junction (5.9 miles).
 Turn left and head up into Squaw Canyon.

 The trail quickly leaves the wash and travels mostly over slickrock for the next .9 miles to the Big Spring Canyon Trail split 6.8 miles).
 Turn left towards Elephant Canyon and Druid Arch.

 This begins another stretch (nearly 2.1 miles) over slickrock benches with great views.
 The cairn-marked slickrock trail leads to a narrow 10 yard notch in the rocks.
 This passage is dark and footing may be tricky with a large pack.

 Once through cairns lead to a short ladder that places you on a high ridge.
 Steps away another ladder drops back down.
 From here the trail begins a winding descent into Elephant Canyon.
 Turn right (north) down the wash at the Druid Arch Trail - Elephant Canyon split (8.9 miles).